Exploring the Future

 By: Katherine Prince, Jason Swanson

-Students have more opportunity to learn any time, in school, throughout the community and on the web.
+Students have more opportunities to learn at any time, in school, throughout the community and online.
 There’s growing interest in learning through virtual realities, digital games and social media platforms.
 Educators and stakeholders are placing more importance on immediate student-level data to help adjust learning more quickly.

-But as education continues to change, educator roles will need to adapt to expanding learning environments in which students learn in new ways.
-This paper forecasts what kinds of educator roles might contribute to more flexible and rigorous learning environments in 10 years.
+However, as education continues to change, educator roles will need to adapt to expanding learning environments in which students learn in new ways.
+In Exploring the Future Education Workforce: New Roles for an Expanding Learning Ecosystem, we forecast what kinds of educator roles might contribute to more flexible and rigorous learning environments in 10 years.

 THE AUTHORS